Tilting objects on tubular weighted projective lines: a cluster tilting approach: Preliminaries

-For each non-zero object $X\in \coh\X$, define the \emph{slope} of $X$ as Notice that the rank is strictly positive for a non-zero vector bundle and vanishes for a sheaf of finite length.
-The slope of a vector bundle belongs to $\mathbb{Q}$, while it is infinity for a finite-length sheaf.
+Notice that the rank is strictly positive for a non-zero vector bundle and vanishes for a torsion sheaf.
+The slope of a vector bundle belongs to $\mathbb{Q}$, while it is infinity for a torsion sheaf.
+By \cite{[GL]}, for any two indecomposable objects $X, Y$ in $\coh\X$,

-From now on, we shall always assume that \begin{itemize} \item[-] $\mathbb{X}$ is a weighted projective line of genus one, or equivalently, \item[-] $\mathbb{X}$ is of weight type (2,3,6), (2,4,4), (3,3,3) or $(2, 2, 2, 2; \lambda)$, where $\lambda$ is a parameter in the projective line $\mathbb{P}^{1}(k)$ different from $0, 1, \infty$. \end{itemize} Then by \cite{[GL]}, for any two indecomposable objects $X, Y$ in $\coh\X$,